imTigger/unicode-filter/README.md

 - Whitelist is more preferred way to work with, because there are too many characters (137,374 characters as of Unicode 11.0)

-- Some language, especailly Chinese and sorth-east asia language have characters spread over multiple blocks For example there are CJK_COMPATIBILITY, CJK_UNIFIED_IDEOGRAPHS_EXTENSION_A, CJK_UNIFIED_IDEOGRAPHS, CJK_COMPATIBILITY_IDEOGRAPHS... blocks
+- Some language, especailly Chinese and sorth-east asia language have characters spread over multiple blocks For example there are CJK_COMPATIBILITY, CJK_UNIFIED_IDEOGRAPHS_EXTENSION_A, CJK_UNIFIED_IDEOGRAPHS, CJK_COMPATIBILITY_IDEOGRAPHS... blocks.
-  Multiple tests needed to include all blocks you may actually need
+  Therefore multiple tests needed to include all blocks you may actually need

 ## Reference